 #2.
 Social Media Examiner

 If you’re looking to attend a great marketing conference - for yourself or your team - try Social Media Marketing World.
 While I haven’t been, I can recommend it based on the content that comes to me daily from Social Media Examiner.
 The conference is touted as “the largest gathering of social media pros, period!”
-I’d also recommend HubSpot’s Inbound Conference that our team will be attending for the second year in a row.
+I’d also recommend HubSpot’s Inbound Conference that our team has attended a few years now.

 My first two favorite resources are more DIY.
 This final option is not.
 The founders of Q4intelligence are Kevin Trokey and Wendy Keneipp - they and their team know insurance agency marketing AND sales.
 In my opinion, what they do is a “one-two punch” for agency owners and leaders.